tvStatic/escapeStartist/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Building for GitHub pages

+Run `ng build --prod --output-path dist --base-href /escapeStartist/`.

+Checkout the `gh-pages` branch into another directory.
+Copy the files generated in the `dist` directory to this directory.

+Copy `index.html` to `404.html`.

+Commit and push the changes to the `gh-pages` branch.

 ## Running unit tests